vincent317/Windows-Notepad/README.md

 # Imitating-Windows-Notepad
-Simple Imitating Winodws Notepad
 Using java to make a simple windows notepad.
-Share for Java early-stage learners!
+Share for early-stage Java learners!